Human Locomotion

 Good Balance and Strong Toes: The Most Under Appreciated Components of a Great Golf Stroke

-Whether you’re on the fairway or the green, the ability to hit a golf ball so it moves at the desired speed and trajectory is one of the most difficult, complex movements in all of sport (1).
-To be successful, the skilled golfer must maintain a stable base of support...
+Click Here to download a PDF of this article Whether you’re on the fairway or the green, the ability to hit a golf ball so it moves at the desired speed and trajectory is one of the most difficult, complex movements in all of sport (1).
+To be successful, the skilled...

 Balance Buttons